-Education Records
+Education/School Records

-An education record is different to a subject access request.
+An education/School record request is different to a subject access request.
 However, some information held as part of an education record would cross over into a SAR.

 Those with parental authority only can request access to a child's education record under education regulations listed below: -